Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Discussion

 \section{Discussion}

-In this article we identified and defined the phenomenon of silent abandonment as an important source of uncertainty in contact centers.
-Our work exposed and analyzed how a small difference in the service process of two environments of contact centers---chat systems and messaging systems---changes the way we estimate performance and patience for each one.
-Specifically, we showed that the timing of the submission of a customer's inquiry (i.e., before entering the queue or after being assigned to an agent) and the customer's management of her service window/application create uncertainty that affects a company's ability to know which customers have abandoned the queue and which have been served.
-We argued that although enabling/denying customer messages before entering the queue is a design decision of the company, the fact that not all people close their application or are impolite (i.e., abandoning without indication) is a behavioral phenomenon that the company cannot control, but needs to deal with.
+In this article, we identified and defined the phenomenon of silent abandonment as an important source of uncertainty in contact centers.
+Our work exposed and analyzed how a small difference in the service design---allowing customers to write while waiting---changes the way we estimate performance and patience.
+Specifically, we showed that the timing of the submission of a customer's inquiry (i.e., before entering the queue or after being assigned to an agent) and the customer's management of their service window/application create uncertainty that affects a company's ability to know which customers have abandoned the queue and which have been served.
+While enabling or denying customer messages before entering the queue is a design decision, the fact that some people do not close their application (abandoning without indication) or are otherwise impolite (leaving without acknowledging service) is a behavioral phenomenon that the company cannot control but needs to deal with.

-We further analyzed the impact of silent abandonment on estimations of customer patience and abandonment estimations.
-We showed that silent abandonment needs to be considered as left-censored observations of customer patience and as time-consuming tasks in order to obtain more accurate measures of performance in contact centers.
+We further analyzed the impact of silent abandonment on estimations of customer patience and abandonment proportions.
+We showed that in order to obtain accurate performance measures, silent abandonment needs to be considered as left-censored observations of customer patience and as time-consuming tasks.
 We suggested a queueing model that takes Sab customers into account, and showed that it captures system dynamics well, whereas queueing models that ignore Sab customers do not fit the data.
-Using our queueing model we showed the impact of capacity loss, caused by customer behavior, on performance measures.
-We then made several suggestions for operational changes in concurrency management and prioritization to avoid that problem.
-We are in the process of analytically analyzing this queueing model.
-We believe that it can be used as a tool to evaluate further the operational implications of silent abandonment, as well as a tool to validate recommendations of new operational policies that will be able to cope better with those implications.
+Using our queueing model, we showed the impact that capacity loss caused by customer behavior has on performance measures.
+We then made several suggestions for operational changes in staffing, concurrency management, and prioritization to reduce that problem.